AdKats/AdKats/README.md

   <li><b>Internal Implementation of TeamSwap.</b> Movement options for both your admins and playerbase if desired.
   Greatly improved over the default version.
 Documentation linked below.</li>
   <li><b>AdKats Ban Enforcer.</b> AdKats can enforce bans across all of your servers.
 This system has been built to be
-  more complete and reliable than others available, including metabans, and will be further enhanced with the release of AdKats WebAdmin.
+  more complete and reliable than others available, including metabans (permabans through metabans are only enforced for 28 days).
+This system will be further enhanced with the release of AdKats WebAdmin.
 Documentation linked below.</li>
   <li><b>Editable In-Game Commands.</b> All command text can be edited to suit your needs.</li>
   <li><b>Full Logging.</b> All admin activity is trackable via the database, so holding your admins accountable for
   their actions is quick and painless.
 And after WebAdmin is released nobody but your highest admins will need direct